Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 }
 ```

-Next we want to write a wrapper around `count_chars()` which exposes it to be
+Next, a wrapper is written around `count_chars()` to make it callable from
-called from other languages, but we don't want to take ownership of the string
+other languages, but without taking ownership of the string passed in.
-passed in.
-Luckily there's a `&str` equivalent for working with
+Luckily, there's a `&str` equivalent for working with null-terminated
-null-terminated strings called [CStr][cstr].
+strings called [CStr][cstr].

 ```rust
 use std::ffi::CStr;